-Kendra Libby is a junior at Yale College majoring in Molecular Biochemistry and Biophysics.
+Kendra Libby is a senior at Yale College majoring in Molecular Biochemistry and Biophysics.
 Prior to joining the Su Lab, she had research experience as an intern with Yale's Discovery to Cure High School Internship Program.
 In the Su lab, Kendra studies chimeric antigen receptor (CAR) with the goal of improving CAR localization and signaling while developing a greater understanding of how CAR triggers T cell activation.
 Outside of the lab, she dances competitively with the Yale Ballroom Dance Team and works with horses.

 Longhui Zeng, PhD